SE2-GROUP-P12/SPG/Documentation/retrospective_sprint3.md

         - Maintainability: A

 **Note:**
-    - We introduced the SonarQube estimation on both sides during this sprint, since the frontend wasn't subject to analysis.
-Our technical debt came mainly from personal      considerations.
+- The testing time estimation is based on a percentage of total task time.
-    - The testing time estimation is based on an euristics evaluation.
-Since we had some test operations to pay in the TD (Sprint-1) we estimate to spend 55% of total time in testing routines.
+- The E2E tests carried out so far covered stories from past sprints.

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?